karaatanassov/go_polymorphic_json/README.md

 ### Reading JSON arrays

 Working with arrays is similar to object fields.
-We will need to first fead into special slice of `FaultField` elements and then build the proper slice of `Fault` interface implementations.
+We need to first read into special slice of `json.RawMEssage` elements and then build the proper slice of `Fault` interface implementations.

-You ca see the code in [array_test.go](models/array_test.go)
+You can see the code in [array_test.go](models/array_test.go)

 ```go
 type ArrayContainer struct {